EAlmazanG/sensentiment-analysis-reviews/README.md

 - **streamlit**: Displays the results in an accessible and interactive dashboard.

 ## Project Phases
-1. **Data Collection (Scraping)**: Reviews will be collected from online stores using Python's Scrapy framework and stored in CSV format.
+1. **Data Collection (raw and with Scraping)**: Reviews will be collected from online stores using Python's Scrapy framework and stored in CSV format.
-2. **Data Storage and Cleaning**: The raw data will be saved in CSV files locally or in Google Drive.
+2. **Data Cleaning**: The raw data will be saved in CSV files locally or in Google Drive.
 3. **Data Analysis**: The data will be processed using pandas to clean and prepare it for machine learning analysis.
 A machine learning model, implemented in scikit-learn, will classify reviews as positive, neutral, or negative.
 4. **Data Visualization**: The results of the analysis will be displayed with a streamlit app for easy interpretation and insights.